Most Amazon brand building advice stops at "enroll in Brand Registry." That gets you tools, not a brand.

 Your Brand Store is not a brochure.
 It is a merchandising engine.

-New-to-brand shoppers who visit a Store are 62.7% more likely to purchase and spend 72.3% more on average than those who do not.
+Amazon's data shows Store visitors have 53.9% higher purchase frequency, 52.1% higher add-to-cart rate, and 42.4% higher average selling price.
+New-to-brand shoppers who visit a Store are 62.7% more likely to purchase and spend 72.3% more on average.

 Those numbers do not come from a pretty homepage.
 They come from a Store that is designed as a landing page and a cross-sell path.